jor0214/EmotiComm/README.md

 This project demonstrates communication between two STM32 Nucleo boards using UART over RS-485 transcievers.
 The goal is to transmit live acclerometer data and status messages, visualize them on an LCD screen, and interact using onboard buttons to toggle between modes like Pong and Smiley Face display.
+The previous project "Electric Tin-can Telephone" was used as foundation for this project.

 ### **Key Features:**
 - **RS-485 UART Communication** : Full-duplex messaging using SN75176A transceivers.